-Rio: Jewel the Crown provides 3 days of visiting some of the most popular sites in Brazil, the famous Corcovado, Sugar Loaf and a tour of the city of Rio.
-Rio Carnival offers a 6=day opportunity to experience Rio de Janeiro during the incredible hustle and bustle of Carnival while also exploring Corcovado, Sugar Loaf and the Tijuca Forest.
-The Amazon River Cruise offers a 6 day tour on a traditional river boat including the Amazon jungle, the Meeting of the Waters, and the Rio Negro, exploring the city of Manaus and various archipelagosalong the way.
-The Brazil Complete is a 12-day itinerary that includes some of Brazil's essential sights such as Corcovado, Sugar Loaf, Iguassu Falls (both Brazilian and Argentinian side of the Falls), and the wonders of the Amazon.
+Rio: Jewel the Crown offers 3 days visiting some of the most popular sites in Brazil, the famous Corcovado, Sugar Loaf, and a Rio city tour.
+Rio Carnival offers a 6-day opportunity to experience Rio de Janeiro during the incredible energy of Carnival while also taking in the Corcovado, Sugar Loaf, and the Tijuca Forest.
+The Amazon River Cruise offers a 6-day tour on a traditional river boat including the Amazon jungle, the Meeting of the Waters, and the Rio Negro, exploring the city of Manaus and various archipelagosalong the way.
+Brazil Complete is a more in-depth 12-day itinerary that includes the Corcovado, Sugar Loaf, Iguassu Falls (both the Brazilian and Argentinian side of the Falls), and the wonders of the Amazon.

 Tips for Sustainable Travel

-Buy local.
+Try to buy local.
 Shop at local markets or buy from communities where items are handcrafted by local artisans.
-This way, the money goes back into the community and you're helping local families.
+This way, the money goes back into the community.
 You also get a keepsake with a story to tell as to where and from whom you purchased it.
-Make sure the company you are booking your tour or trek with treats their guides and porters fairly and respects the cultures and environments their tours are based in.
+Make sure the company you are booking your tour or trek with treats their guides and porters fairly and respects the cultures and environments their tours are based.
 Book with tour operators who are dedicated to sustainable travel and committed to responsible and ethical practices.
-Rest peacefully and stay in eco-lodges and hotels when possible as they focus on providing sustainable accommodations that reduce the impact on the environment and locals.
-Try using refillable water bottles, avoid plastic bags, and try to take rubbish with you when you can.
+Stay in eco-lodges and hotels when possible, as these focus on providing sustainable accommodations that reduce the impact on the environment and locals.
+Try using refillable water bottles, avoid plastic bags, and dispose of rubbish thoughtfully.
 A good guideline?
 If it came in your luggage, it should leave in your luggage.

 Where to Go Next